Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 - Mounts a directory from the node directly into the pod.
 - Primarily used for testing or simple workloads.
 - In-tree only; there is no CSI implementation.
-- **Caution:** Unsuitable for production due to security risks and lack of scheduling guarantees.
+- **Caution:** Unsuitable for production due to security risks(malicious) and lack of scheduling guarantees.

 ### `local` Volumes
 - Mounts a physical disk attached to a node.